Melcatus/genomic_cotton/methodologic_exposition.md

 It has been observed that the complexity of genomes (ploidy) and characteristics such as the high number of transposable elements, can generate different results depending on the variant that is analyzed and its length, so it has been suggested that each variant be searched through of sensitive software to each one.

-For example, in *Oryza*, it was used DELLY, GROM and LUMPY for langer variants and, MetaSV and MindTheGap for short insertions.
+For example, in *Oryza*, it was used DELLY, GROM and LUMPY for longer variants and, MetaSV and MindTheGap for short insertions.
 The results showed 63 millon of SV (Fuentes et al. 2019), compared to the previous study in which they foun 90, 000 SV (Wang et al. 2018).

 ![textlink](https://github.com/Melcatus/genomic_cotton/blob/master/F1.large.jpg)